 Anyway, it’s all a joyous experience even before you get to the museum’s actual exhibitions.

-Two floors trace Hundertwasser’s artistic endeavours from the 1940s through to the last years of his life.
+Two floors trace Hundertwasser’s artistic endeavours from the 1940s through to the last years of his life, arranged largely by medium: a blaze of creativity in the form of screen prints, woodcuts, lithographs, tapestries, etchings, paintings and all things in between.

-This journey begins with pencil sketches and conventional landscapes before quickly morphing into the “classic” Hundertwasser styles: striking colours, rings, spirals, uneven forms, and images that draw you in, revealing themselves and their depth only after close examination.
+This journey begins with watercolours and conventional landscapes before quickly morphing into the “classic” Hundertwasser styles: striking colours, rings, spirals, uneven forms, and images that draw you in, revealing themselves and their depth only after close examination.

 As Hundertwasser said himself: